 Shannon joined the NYSAIS team as the Associate Director for Evaluation and Accreditation in July 2020.
 Prior to NYSAIS, she was the Manager of School Accreditation with the American Montessori Society.
 An educator with a passion for literacy, Shannon has served school communities in New York, Chicago, and her hometown of Albuquerque.
 She earned her B.A. in Creative Writing from the University of New Mexico in 2009 and is currently pursuing her MFA in Writing For Young People at Antioch University.

-Matt Suzuki is excited to join NYSAIS as Associate Director of Professional Learning and Diversity, Equity, and Inclusion Initiatives.
-He previously was Director of Admissions at Rye Country Day School.
-A history teacher by training, Matt holds a B.S.Ed. in History and Secondary School Education from Northwestern University, a Master of Education in Educational Administration from the University of Hawai’i, a Master of Arts in Private School Leadership from Teachers College, Columbia University, certificates from the University of California at Los Angeles (College Counseling) and Harvard University (Administrative Fellows Program), and a Doctor of Education in Educational Leadership from the University of Pennsylvania.
-He has been a regular presenter at NAIS’s People of Color Conference, served on the NAIS Student Diversity Leadership Advisory Committee Task Force, NAIS Call to Action (think-tank), member of the Fairchester Admissions Directors and Faculty of Color Committees, and past member of the Diversity, Admissions, and Professional Learning and Collaboration Committees.
+Matt Suzuki is an Associate Director of Professional Learning and Diversity, Equity, and Inclusion Initiatives.
+His work with independent schools extends over 30 years, most recently as Director of Admissions at Rye Country Day School.
+A history teacher by training, Matt holds a B.S.Ed. in History and Secondary School Education from Northwestern University, a Master of Education in Educational Administration from the University of Hawai’i, a Master of Arts in Private School Leadership from Teachers College, Columbia University, certificates from the University of California at Los Angeles (College Counseling), Harvard University (Administrative Fellows Program), Cornell University (Diversity and Inclusion), and a Doctor of Education in Educational Leadership from the University of Pennsylvania.
+He has been a regular presenter at NAIS’s People of Color Conference, served on the NAIS Student Diversity Leadership Advisory Committee Task Force, NAIS Call to Action (think-tank), member of the Fairchester Admissions Directors and Faculty of Color Committees, and past member of the NYSAIS Think Tank, Diversity, Admissions, and Professional Learning and Collaboration Committees.

-George T. Swain has been Director for Evaluation and Professional Learning since 2013.
+George T. Swain has been with NYSAIS since 2013.
 Before joining the NYSAIS staff, George served as Head of Middle School at both Poughkeepsie Day School and Brooklyn Friends School.
 He holds a bachelor's degree in Sociology and Anthropology from Earlham College and master's degrees in Educational Leadership from Teachers College, Columbia University, and in History from Binghamton University.
 He has received both the Klingenstein and NAIS/EE Ford Fellowships, is a Certified Association Executive (CAE), and currently serves on the board of the Empire State Society of Association Executives.

 In addition to his work with schools, George enjoys endurance cycling and traveling the world with his wife and two children.
 He also blogs and writes a regular column for a national endurance cycling journal.